MasoodFallahpoor/VicinityKotlin/README.md

 VicinityKotlin
 ==============
-This is the Kotlin version of [Vicinity](https://github.com/MasoodFallahpoor/Vicinity) with one major difference.
+This is the Kotlin version of [Vicinity](https://github.com/MasoodFallahpoor/Vicinity) with two major differences:
-It incorporates [Navigation](https://developer.android.com/topic/libraries/architecture/navigation/) architecture component to follow 'Single Activity Pattern'.
+- It incorporates [Navigation](https://developer.android.com/topic/libraries/architecture/navigation/) architecture component to follow 'Single Activity Pattern'.
+- It uses MVVM instead of MVP.